khromov/dropbox-public-folder-replacement/README.md

 Dropbox are [removing support for the Public folder functionality](https://www.dropbox.com/help/files-folders/public-folder).

-This is a drop-in replacement for your Dropbox public folder links.
+This is a drop-in script replacement for your Dropbox public folder links.

 As Dropbox no longer provides the service, DPFR runs on your web host instead.
 Files are still fetched in real-time from Dropbox using their [API](https://www.dropbox.com/developers/documentation/http/overview).